nimaghazaei/Way-to-Lift/README.md

 # Way To Lift
-Probebly you think lifting a server from groung is a simple light weight job to do, but it's not! no matter you're a non athletic person or a bodybuilding champion , if you do it wrong; you are very likely to hurt yourself.
+Probebly you think lifting a server from ground is a simple light weight job to do, but it's not! no matter you're a non athletic person or a bodybuilding champion , if you do it wrong; you are very likely to hurt yourself.

 in order to prevent injuries when you have to lift and move some servers and make it as a workuot , I have some advices for you :).